Understanding Recognised Pomeranian Colours in Australia

 One important aspect of wolf sable Pomeranians is the absence of any hint of orange in their coat.
 This distinguishes them from other colour variations, as their coat remains predominantly grey without orange tones.
 It is crucial to ensure that the wolf sable coat maintains its distinct grey colouration to preserve the breed standard and the unique appeal of these dogs.

 It is worth noting that beginner breeders may occasionally mistake other colour variations, such as orange sable, for wolf sable.
-At six weeks, orange sable puppies may appear greyer rather than displaying a strong orange hue.
+At six weeks, orange sable puppies may appear greyer than they do at birth, with a weaker orange hue.
 However, as they mature, the orange colour gradually becomes more prominent.

 Chocolate & Blue Sables:

-Chocolate Sable Pomeranians exhibit a beautiful and rich chocolate base coat accompanied by darker chocolate guard hairs.
+Chocolate Sable Pomeranians exhibit a beautiful, rich chocolate base coat, with darker chocolate guard hairs.

-Blue Sables, however, showcases a captivating coat color that starts with a blue base.
+Blue Sables, however, showcase a captivating coat color that starts with a blue base.
 The base coat consists of shades of blue, ranging from light to dark, and dark blue guard hairs complement it, creating a harmonious blend.
-Blue Sables feature black tipping at the ends of the guard hairs, intensifying the visual impact of their coat pattern.
+Blue Sables feature black tips on the ends of their guard hairs, intensifying the visual impact of their coat pattern.

 Parti colour: